Xilinx/kria-bist/docs/src/run.md

 * Install the NIC card into the host machine

+* The host machine can be assigned an IP in two ways:
+  * DHCP IP Assignment
+  * Static IP Assignment

-* Configure the host machine to have a static IP of 192.168.0.1 (If a different IP is used, the `BIST_REMOTE_HOST_IP` environment variable needs to be set on the Kria board to override the default host IP)
+* Configure the host machine to have a DHCP/Static IP and set the `BIST_REMOTE_HOST_IP` environment variable on the Kria board.

 * Install iperf3